ducktalez/plagih/README.md

 ## Developer information
 - Do not save paths in pickle between runs; if required, only save strings.
 - Otherwise, pickle files between systems may not work.

+### The structure of the code

+The plagih_gp run depends on the following modules:
+- a loop, in which new generations of evolved trees are created
+- trees, which are a recursive node-structure, that allow evolution
+-